 Bring the whole family out for a day of fishing fun at Lake Pueblo State Park .
 Beginners and experts of all ages are welcome to attend.
 The Visitor Center will feature activity tables for the kids, while stations set throughout the park will be equipped with staff to teach vital fishing skills through hands-on activities.
 Some lucky attendees may even walk away with a free fishing pole!
 Begin your day at the Visitor Center, where maps of the stations will be available.
 Make sure to pack plenty of snacks and a picnic lunch, sunscreen and bug spray.

-Better yet, reserve a campsite at Lake Pueblo State Park and make it a . . . → Read More at Camp Out Colorado: Family Fishing Festival at Lake Pueblo State Park
+Better yet, reserve a campsite at Lake Pueblo State Park and make it a fun family . . . → Read More at Camp Out Colorado: Family Fishing Festival at Lake Pueblo State Park